On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 \subsection{Increased numerical stability of Gaussian kernel regression with FPS}

 Numerical stability in a regression approach is a key factor in ensuring the robustness of the learning algorithm with respect to noise and therefore its reliability.
 A standard criterion for measuring the numerical stability in case of kernel regression is the condition number of the kernel matrix, $\mathbf{K}_{\cL}\in \mathbb{R}^{b,b}$.
-In the specific case of a Gaussian kernel we have that $\mathbf{K}_{\cL}(i,j):= e^{ -\gamma\| \bsx_i -\bsx_j \|_2^2} $, $\gamma \in \mathbb{R}^+$.
 The condition number of a matrix is defined as

 where $\lambda_{max}(\mathbf{K}_{\cL}) $ and $\lambda_{min}(\mathbf{K}_{\cL}) $ are the largest and smallest eigenvalues of $\mathbf{K}_{\cL}$, respectively.
 The smaller the condition number, the more numerically stable the algorithm.
 For high condition numbers, the numerical computations involving the kernel matrix can suffer from amplification of rounding errors and loss of precision that can lead to numerical instability when performing operations like matrix inversion or solving linear systems involving the kernel matrix.
 Such phenomena may also lead to instability of the predictions as small variations in the input may lead to significant variations in the output.